SAP-samples/teched2022-AD182/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are a Free Trial or Free Tier account in SAP Business Technology Platform and subscription to SAP Process Automation, as described here in the [Setup Guide](https://developers.sap.com/tutorials/spa-subscribe-booster.html).
+The requirements to follow the exercises in this repository are a Free Trial or Free Tier account in SAP Business Technology Platform and subscription to SAP Build Process Automation, as described here in the [Setup Guide](https://developers.sap.com/tutorials/spa-subscribe-booster.html).

 ## Exercises